mt-ag/apex-excel-gateway/README.md

 ![prozess](https://i.ibb.co/XDkJ8hy/prozess.jpg)

-This github repository is for developers willing to contribute to the upcoming version of Excel Gateway for Oracle APEX.
+**This github repository is for developers willing to contribute to the upcoming version of Excel Gateway for Oracle APEX**

 ## How to contribute as a developer to this project